 Valley Forge, Valley Forge

 He has lost nearly everything that would have kept any man sane; most of his last surviving allies and friends and the woman that proved to be his final true love.
 But he is not any man and this has been recognized all too well after even Barracuda has failed to put a stop to him.
 Now his war has finally reached the top and all the US Army Generals that called for his execution have devised the ultimate plan to catch him.

 Under the supervision of one of America's most loyal war heroes, Delta Force is tracking the Punisher down on the streets of Brooklyn and an old man like Frank won't last forever against one of the world's most elite forces.
-But this is where his own masterplan comes into play and Colonel George Howe is not going to be able to resist everything the world's most dangerous man knows, not when the two are closer in history than they realise!
+But this is where his own masterplan comes into play and Colonel George Howe is not going to be able to resist everything the world's most dangerous man knows, not when the two are closer in history than they realize.

 This is the reality in which the ongoing MAX imprint Punisher series takes place, as well two Punisher mini-series Born and Barracuda, three Punisher one-shots, The Tyger, The Cell and The End, the Fury mini-series and finally the ongoing Foolkiller series, all of which are published under the Marvel MAX mature audience imprint.